BenjiTong/A2paper_Benji/deploy/README.md

 ## generate the EC2 server

-ansible-playbook main.yml -t provision -i inventories/hosts
+ansible-playbook -v -t provision -i inventories/hosts main.yml

 Be careful, you need to prepare the aws-cli environment at first.
 (You should run "aws configure".)

+## install nginx and tomcat

+To Be Done